navnxet/navnxet/README.md

 --------------------------

-🌍  I'm based in India
+🌍  I'm based in India.
-🖥️  See my portfolio at [navnxet](http://navnxet.vercel.app)
+🖥️  See my portfolio at [navnxet](http://navnxet.vercel.app).
-✉️  You can contact me at [navneetpna@gmail.com](mailto:navneetpna@gmail.com) 🚀  I'm currently working on [Youtube Clone](http://navtube.vercel.app) 🧠  I'm learning MERN Stack Web Development
+✉️  You can contact me at [navneetpna@gmail.com](mailto:navneetpna@gmail.com).
+🚀  I'm currently working on [Youtube Clone](http://navtube.vercel.app).
+🧠  I'm learning MERN Stack Web Development.
-🤝  I'm open to collaborating on interesting projects
+🤝  I'm open to collaborating on interesting projects.

 🌟 Let's collaborate, learn, and build amazing things together in the world of web development!
 ### Skills